Sky-high share price means it's time to sell: analysts

 Telstra shares are trading at their highest levels in about eight years - hitting $5.10 on Friday after sitting above $5 all week.
-But the big question now for Telstra investors - including its 1.4 million retail shareholders - is whether this upward trajectory can continue.

 Some telco analysts believe Telstra shares - one of Australia's most widely held stocks - are too expensive, and have advised their clients to reduce their holdings.

 Analysts at brokers UBS recently downgraded Telstra to a Sell, calculating that Telstra shares are trading at a 25 per cent premium to their valuation of the share.

 UBS's analysts believe Telstra's sky-high share price has been propped up by the market thirst for high-yielding stocks, with many investors buying Telstra shares as a proxy high-yielding bond.

 The telco has been paying a 28¢ fully franked dividend since 2006.

 Analysts Alice Bennett and Nathan Burley from Commonwealth Bank have also argued that Telstra shares are expensive and have changed their recommendation to "underweight', saying investors should reduce their holdings.

 "Telstra's recent run reflects investors seeking value relative to peers and confidence in its transformation," they told clients in a research note.

 "However, we reiterate our Underweight recommendation, especially at current levels."

 But industry analysts believe Telstra is winning the crucial 4G (the next generation of super-fast mobile network) battle between the telcos.